Gujranwala District: Chattha State (1750 - 1797)

-In 1849, the district was occupied by the British East India Company who annexed the entirety of the Sikh empire after defeating them in the Second Anglo-Sikh War.
+In 1849, the district was occupied by the British East India Company who annexed the entirety of the Sikh Empire after defeating them in the Second Anglo-Sikh War.
+The Dogra dynasty collaborated with the British and helped them in bringing down the Sikh Empire.
 A cantonment was established at Wazirabad, which was abolished in 1855.
-The District formed a part originally of the extensive District of Wazirabad, which comprised the whole upper portion of the Rechna Doab.

-In 1852 this unwieldy territory was divided between Gujranwala and Sialkot District.
+The District formed a part originally of the extensive District of Wazirabad, which comprised the whole upper portion of the Rechna Doab.In 1852 this unwieldy territory was divided between Gujranwala and Sialkot District.
 The District, as then constituted, stretched across the entire plateau, from the Chenab to the Ravi; but in 1853 the south-eastern fringe, consisting of 303 villages, was transferred to Lahore District, and three years later a second batch of 324 villages was handed over to the same District.
 There was no outbreak during the Indian Rebellion of 1857 and the Hindus and Sikh rallied to the side of Government with the greatest enthusiasm while Muslims rallied for the Mughals.
 According to the 1901 census the District had a population of 890,577 and contained 8 towns and 1,331 villages.
 Its population according to the 1881 census was 616,892 rising to 690,169 in 1891.
 The population increased by 29 per cent between 1891 and 1901 - the increase being greatest in the Hafizabad and Khangah Dogran tahsils, owing to the extension of canal-irrigation and the colonisation of the Bar.
 At the time the district was divided into four tehsils, namely: Gujranwala, Wazirabad, Hafizabad and Khangah Dogran (the headquarters of each being at the place from which it is named).
 The chief towns during British rule were the municipalities of Gujranwala, the headquarters of the District, Wazirabad, Rasulnagar, Ali Pur Chattha, Eminabad, Qila Didar Singh, and the notified area of Sodhra.
 During the British era, the district of Gujranwala was part of Lahore Division.

-Demography

-At the time of the 2017 census, the population was 5,011,066, of which 2,528,990 were males and 2,481,457 females.
-Rural population was 2,061,948 while the urban population was 2,949,118.
-Islam is the predominant religion with 96.28% of the population while Christians are 3.60% of the population.
+Demographics

+Population

+As of the 2023 census, the residual Gujranwala district has 706,796 households and a population of 4,966,338.
+The district has a sex ratio of 103.96 males to 100 females and a literacy rate of 76.65%: 77.94% for males and 75.31% for females.
+1,322,407 (26.73% of the surveyed population) are under 10 years of age.
+3,224,962 (64.95%) live in urban areas.

+Religion

+Language

-At the time of the 2017 census, 95.65% of the population spoke Punjabi and 2.51% Urdu as their first language.
+At the time of the 2023 census, 91.61% of the population in the residual district spoke Punjabi and 6.48% Urdu as their first language.

-Major tribes are Ansari, Gujjars, Jats, Awans, and Sayyids.

-According to the 1998 census, the population of the district was 3,400,940, of which % were urban.
+Tribes and castes

+As per the 2020 gazetteer of Gujranwala District, the distribution in terms of tribes and castes are the following: